 Over the years, I have learned that there is an art to creating a clear, concise, and auditable cashflow model (or cost model).
-Once in awhile you come across one that is well crafted and not an example of someone saying “look how clever I am”.
+Once in awhile you come across one that is well crafted and isn’t an example of someone trying to show how clever they are.